codinggrace/non-tech-founders-workshop/Networking/DNS.md

 ![[DNS Lookup Failure Example.png]]

 An example lookup might be something like `www.codinggrace.com` which might map to two underlying machine addresses, `172.67.134.3` and `104.21.25.104`.

+# Before DNS
+Orginally there was one file, `HOSTS.TXT`, which was centrally maintained by Stanford for all networks.
+It was manually updated.
+This didn't scale well.

 # How DNS is Structured
 DNS is structured like as file system of folders.
 You read from right to left.